ViggS/Spark-Blinds/README.md

 Spark for smartthings window blinds

-This project will provide both the Smartthings device type and code for the Spark Core
+This project will provide both the Smartthings device type and code for the Partcile Photon (formerly Spark Core)

-This project will control an analog servo with both on off and positional settings
+This project will control an analog servo with both On Off and positional settings

 To use this code use the Smartthings ide to create a new device type entitled Spark Core Blinds Insert the Spark Core Blinds code into the device type code